webtech-coding/system_cpu/README.md

 ### Installation

 If already running by other applications, close PORT:3000 and PORT:3002.
-Our application is run on these two ports.
+Our application run on these two ports.

 1. Clone or download the project.
 2. Navigate to the poject folder from terminal.